Call : 661.524.6732 | info@ifineedhelp.org

 Sensory Processing Disorder

+Many children with autism also experience sensory challenges, but SPD can occur with or without autism.
 SPD is more of a spectrum.
 People with this condition can experience a wide array of sensitivities or sensory-seeking behaviors.
 Some people may be hypersensitive, finding even minor sensory input overwhelming and leading to sensory overload.
 In contrast, others may be hypersensitive, seeking out strong sensory experiences or showing a diminished response to sensory stimuli.

 SPD symptoms can show up in many areas

-encompassing sensory modulation, sensory discrimination, and sensory-based motor skills.
-Issues with sensory modulation may lead to enhanced or reduced responses to sensory input, resulting in either sensory-seeking or sensory-avoidant behaviors.
 Problems with sensory discrimination might hinder a person's ability to accurately understand and make sense of sensory information.
 And difficulties with sensory-based motor skills can interfere with coordination, balance, and motor planning.

 Living with SPD